-Most frequently, foreign investors interact with a state through dealing with state organs, state-owned entities, individual government officials, state enterprises, courts or various agencies.
-When a foreign investor has suffered losses, the question arises as to whether and to what extent the conduct of such organs, entities and individuals alleged to have caused such losses may be attributable to the state in the context of claims against investment treaties.
+Most frequently, foreign investors interact with a state by dealing with state organs, state-owned entities, individual government officials, state enterprises, courts or various agencies.
+When a foreign investor has suffered losses, the question arises as to whether and to what extent the conduct of the organs, entities and individuals alleged to have caused the losses may be attributable to the state in the context of claims against investment treaties.
 Application of the rules of attribution under international law may assist in answering this question and determine what conduct can be considered an 'act of state' giving rise to a claim against the state under an investment treaty.

-The rules of attribution of conduct to states are addressed in Part one, Chapter II of the ILC Articles.
-There are three basic ILC Articles relating to attribution: (i) Article 4, which deals with organs of the State; (ii) Article 5, which deals with separate entities authorised to exercise governmental authority; and (iii) Article 8, which deals with private entities whose conduct is under the direction or control of the state.
+The rules of attribution of conduct to states are addressed in Part one, Chapter II of the ILC Draft articles.
+There are three articles relating to attribution: (1) Article 4, which deals with organs of the state; (2) Article 5, which deals with separate entities authorised to exercise government authority; and (3) Article 8, which deals with private entities whose conduct is under the direction or control of the state.
 These rules may be summarised as follows.

 The state is always responsible for the conduct of its organs.
 Any conduct of a state organ is attributable to the state, irrespective of whether it exercises legislative, executive, judicial or any other functions, what position it holds in the state structure and whether it is part of the central government or a territorial unit.
-The state is responsible for conduct of its organs whether or not they are acting ultra vires or in breach of the rules governing its operation as a matter of domestic law.
+The state is responsible for the conduct of its organs, whether or not they are acting ultra vires or in breach of the rules governing its operation as a matter of domestic law.
 So, there is general responsibility of the state for the acts of its organs.
-The issues of attribution of the conduct of the state organs to the state have been widely addressed by the tribunals in the investment treaty arbitration without too much difficulty.
+The issues of attribution of the conduct of the state organs to the state have been widely addressed by the tribunals in investment treaty arbitration without too much difficulty.

-The conduct of private persons or entities not exercising delegated governmental authority may be attributable to the state when the conduct was taken upon the instructions, or under the direction or control of that state.4 The issue is addressed in the ILC Article 8.
-The latter relates to situations in which the conduct of a person or entity is attributable to a state not because it is a state organ or because it is exercising public authority, but because it is acting on the instructions of or under the direction or control of the state in a certain respect.
-In principle, this rule requires that the state, in effect, caused the conduct to be taken in circumstances that justify attributing the action to the state itself.
+The conduct of private persons or entities not exercising delegated government authority may be attributable to the state when the conduct was taken upon the instructions, or under the direction or control, of that state.4 Article 8 of the ILC Draft articles relates to situations in which the conduct of a person or entity is attributable to a state not because it is a state organ or because it is exercising public authority, but because it is acting on the instructions, or under the direction or control, of the state in a certain respect.
+In principle, this rule requires that the state, in effect, caused the conduct to be carried out in circumstances that justify attributing the action to the state itself.

-ii De jure organs of the state
+II De jure organs of the state

 According to the Commentary for Chapter II of the ILC Draft articles,5 the reference to a 'state organ' covers all the individuals or entities that form the organisational structure of the state and act on its behalf.
-This is reflected in ILC Article 4(1), which makes clear that the rule regarding attribution of conduct of state organs applies 'whether the organ exercises legislative, executive, judicial or any other functions', and that an entity may be classified as a state organ, 'whatever position it holds in the organisation of the state, and whatever its character as an organ of the central government or of a territorial unit of the state'.
+This is reflected in Article 4(1) of the ILC Draft articles, which makes clear that the rule regarding attribution of the conduct of state organs applies 'whether the organ exercises legislative, executive, judicial or any other functions', and that an entity may be classified as a state organ 'whatever position it holds in the organisation of the state, and whatever its character as an organ of the central government or of a territorial unit of the state'.

 When the internal law identifies an entity as a state organ, no issues arise in relation to attribution.
 Difficulty may arise when an entity is not qualified as a 'state organ' under its own law, but in truth acts as one of the de facto organs of the state.

-iii De facto organs of the state
+III De facto organs of the state

-[a]rticle 5 deals with the attribution to the state of conduct of bodies that are not state organs, but that nonetheless are authorised to exercise governmental authority.
-This is intended to address the phenomenon of para-statal entities that exercise elements of governmental authority in some sense, as well as situations where former state corporations have been privatised but retain certain public or regulatory functions10
+Article 5 deals with the attribution to the state of conduct of bodies that are not state organs, but that nonetheless are authorised to exercise governmental authority.
+This is intended to address the phenomenon of para-statal entities that exercise elements of governmental authority in some sense, as well as situations where former state corporations have been privatised but retain certain public or regulatory functions.10

-[t]he internal law in question must specifically authorise the conduct as involving the exercise of public authority; it is not enough that it permits activity as part of the general regulation of the affairs of the community.11
+[t]he internal law in question must specifically authorize the conduct as involving the exercise of public authority; it is not enough that it permits activity as part of the general regulation of the affairs of the community.11

-[b]eyond a certain limit, what is regarded as 'governmental' depends on the particular society, its history and traditions.
+Beyond a certain limit, what is regarded as “governmental” depends on the particular society, its history and traditions.
 Of particular importance will be not just the content of the powers, but the way they are conferred on an entity, the purposes for which they are to be exercised and the extent to which the entity is accountable to the government for their exercise.12

-When an SOE is not acting within delegated governmental authority, its conduct presumptively shall be deemed to be a private conduct and, as principal rule, cannot be attributed to the state.
-Exceptions to this rule may occur in a situation where, given a specific factual relationship between that entity and the state, such an SOE was acting on the instructions of or under the direction or control of the state in a certain respect.
-Such situations are addressed in ILC Article 8.13
+When an SOE is not acting within delegated government authority, its conduct presumptively shall be deemed to be a private act and, as a principal rule, cannot be attributed to the state.
+Exceptions to this rule may occur in a situation where, given a specific factual relationship between that entity and the state, an SOE was acting on the instructions of or under the direction or control of the state in a certain respect.
+These types of situations are addressed in Article 8 of the ILC Draft articles.13

-The tribunal did not specifically differentiate in its analyses the arguments under Articles 5 and 8 of the ILC Articles, analysing simultaneously whether there is governmental dependency and control over Tatneft and whether Tatneft is de jure or de facto instrumentality of the state.19 The tribunal decided that there were no convincing arguments in favour of governmental dependency of Tatneft.
-The tribunal held that it is not unusual that the governmental and commercial interests may coincide in a foreign business project.20
+The tribunal did not specifically differentiate in its analyses the arguments under Articles 5 and 8 of the ILC Draft articles, analysing simultaneously whether there is government dependency and control over Tatneft and whether Tatneft is de jure or de facto an instrument of the state.19 The tribunal decided that there were no convincing arguments in favour of the government dependency of Tatneft.
+The tribunal held that it is not unusual that government and commercial interests may coincide in a foreign business project.20

 iii 'Structural' and 'functional' tests

 Many tribunals carry out such an examination based on analysis of the 'structural – functional test' elaborated by the tribunal in Maffezini v.
 Spain.21 This case involved the claims of Mr Emilio Agustin Maffezini and his dealings with the Sociedad para el Desarrollo Industrial de Galicia (SODIGA), an entity owned by the regional government of Galicia and established to promote economic development in that region of Spain.
 Mr Maffezini claimed that he suffered losses in regard to his investment and that his project failed because of actions he alleged that SODIGA had taken.
-Mr Maffezini claimed that those actions constituted violations of the BIT between Spain and Argentina.
+Mr Maffezini claimed that those actions constituted violations of the bilateral investment treaty (BIT) between Spain and Argentina.

 The tribunal recognised first of all the importance of verifying whether SODIGA was an entity whose acts potentially may be attributable to the state.
-In doing so, the tribunal elaborated a method of analysis based on two tests, which it referred to as a 'structural' test and a 'functional' test.
+In doing so, the tribunal devised a method of analysis based on two tests, which it referred to as a 'structural' test and a 'functional' test.
 These tests were designed to assess whether SODIGA was what the tribunal referred to as a 'state entity'.
-The 'structural' test was an assessment of SODIGA's legal personality.
+The structural test was an assessment of SODIGA's legal personality.
 It consisted of a review of the laws pursuant to which SODIGA was established, the laws relating to its organisation and the law that regulated its activities.

-In the case of Deutsche Bank v.
-Sri Lanka,27 the tribunal had to determine whether Ceylon Petroleum Corporation (CPC), Sri Lanka's national oil company, was an organ of the state and whether its acts were attributable to the state under Article 4 or, alternatively, could its conduct be attributed to the state under Articles 5 or 8 of the ILC Articles.
-The details of the case, in summary, are the following.
+In Deutsche Bank v.
+Sri Lanka,27 the tribunal had to determine whether Ceylon Petroleum Corporation (Sri Lanka's state-run oil company (CPC)) was an organ of the state and whether its acts were attributable to the state under Article 4 of the ILC Draft articles, or under Article 5 or Article 8.
+In brief, the details of the case are as follows.

-Sri Lanka's state-run oil company Ceylon Petroleum Company (CPC) signed hedging agreements with three international banks, including Deutsche Bank, in 2008 to limit its exposure to oil price rises at a time when oil prices were around US$140 per barrel.
-Prices then fell to around US$50 per barrel in the wake of the financial crisis, leaving the state entity owing the banks US$460 million.
+CPC signed hedging agreements with three international banks, including Deutsche Bank, in 2008 to limit its exposure to oil price rises at a time when the price was about US$140 per barrel.
+Prices then fell to about US$50 per barrel in the wake of the financial crisis, resulting in CPC owing the banks US$460 million.
 Sri Lanka's Supreme Court ordered the suspension of payments while an investigation was carried out.
-Deutsche Bank was one of three international banks to seek legal redress after state-owned Ceylon Petroleum Company withheld payments worth US$460 million under hedging agreements following a plunge in oil prices.
+The banks sought legal redress after CPC withheld the outstanding payments of US$460 million.
 The other banks were Standard Chartered and Citibank.
-Deutsche Bank, Standard Chartered and Citibank each brought separate claims against the state, with mixed results.28
+All three banks brought separate claims against the state, with mixed results.28

-In arbitration, the tribunal, inter alia, addressed the issue of whether CPC was an organ of the state under Article 4 of the ILC Draft articles or whether its conduct could be attributed to the state under Articles 5 or 8 of the ILC Articles.
-The tribunal found that CPC's actions would be attributable to the state, either because CPC is an organ of the state under ILC Article 4 or because CPC lacked separate legal existence, or acted under the instruction of the state.
-The CPC's actions were not be attributable to Sri Lanka under ILC Article 5 as the specific wrongdoing in the present case (failure to pay the amounts owing under the Hedging Agreement) could not be considered an act of government or sovereign authority.29
+In arbitration, the tribunal, inter alia, addressed the issue of whether CPC was an organ of the state under Article 4 of the ILC Draft articles or whether its conduct could be attributed to the state under Articles 5 or 8.
+The tribunal found that CPC's actions would be attributable to the state, either because CPC is an organ of the state under Article 4 or because CPC lacked separate legal existence, or acted under the instruction of the state.
+CPC's actions were not be attributable to Sri Lanka under Article 5 as the specific wrongdoing in the present case (failure to pay the amounts owing under the hedging agreement) could not be considered an act of government or sovereign authority.29

 - state control of CPC is evident;30